transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

 ## Considered Alternatives

 * *Add a new changed values criterion for distinguishing between events when matching to event templates*
-* *Refactor our details types and details components so that different data can be displayed differently within the same details type*
+* *Refactor our details types and details components so that different data can be displayed uniquely within the same details type*
 * *Do nothing*

 ## Decision Outcome